 7. CHM has Demonstrated Results for the Body, Mind and Spirit

 Some writers from the conventional medicine side have claimed that the Chinese Herb medicine is somewhat basic and good for light ailments.
 I guess this would seem so if your understanding and exposure was of a beginning level and you were reading introductory material.
 Then again, as you progress through the more advanced sources, you’ll realize that herbalists were studying the cause and effect of herbs and formulas on hundreds and probably conditions or syndromes over the last 2500 years.
-Just about every ailment has been addressed looking at not just one cause but accounting for all the different body types, their varied responses and adaptive formulas with additional strategies to attain homeostasis.
-Many of the Chinese medicine formulas also improve the psychological state, meditative consciousness, emotional balance, memory and concentration while activating physical wellness.
+Just about every ailment has been addressed looking at not just one cause but accounting for all the different body types, their varied responses, and adaptive formulas with additional strategies to attain homeostasis.
+Many of the Chinese medicine formulas also improve the psychological state, meditative consciousness, emotional balance, memory, and concentration while activating physical wellness.
+And many users enjoy one of the best benefits of Chinese medicine herbs.
 For instance, Gui pi wan, is very valuable for restoring reproductive organs for a woman.
 Furthermore, its beneficial for concentration, memory and for increasing emotional stability and the spirit of hope.
 A lot of Chinese medicine has been hidden by the “old school” herbalists.
 A little at a time has been revealed to trusted apprentices.
 The private oral tradition with “book learning” has gradually yielded better results, more noticeably, in the last 20 years.

 8. CMH Assessment Perceives Subtle Conditions Before They Become Serious

+The discussion will be incomplete if we don’t talk about one of the best benefits of Chinese medicine herbs.
 Chinese medicine uses sensitive manual diagnostics to pick up on imbalances.
 Many clients are turned away in conventional medicine with no medical label, hypochondriacal disorder in the early stages or post treatment with no results.
-Its not the fault of the practitioner.
+It’s not the fault of the practitioner.
 The diagnostics have not reached the subtle level of the trained TCH practitioner in detecting early characteristics of a developing ailment and many diagnoses yet to be defined.
 The herbalist can see patterns of imbalance in the body via body observation, eye, tongue, pulse analysis, and so forth.
 This assessment allows us to drill down to the root cause.
 The explanation gives the practitioner a head start and strategy to resolve the client’s complaint whereas before, no direction.
-For instance, constant fatigue, stomach pain, reflux, depression etc. The herbalist will look for the interrelationship known from past vast knowledge, tongue color, pulse beat and intensity, etc., voice, face markings and color, history and so on.
+For instance, constant fatigue, stomach pain, reflux, depression etc. The herbalist will look for the interrelationships known from past vast knowledge, tongue color, pulse beat and intensity, etc., voice, face markings and color, history and so on.
 All this tells the herbalist where the underneath problem stems from and the best stratagem for recovery.
-By the way, with todays tech, pictures can be sent, significant others can participate, all on our screens, if the client likes.
+By the way, with today’s tech, pictures can be sent, significant others can participate, all on our screens, if the client likes.